TechAngelX/TechAngelX/README.md

 With a robust background in IT, data management, and over a decade in academic and programme administration, I am transitioning into software engineering.
 My skills include software design, coding, testing, and maintenance, with a focus on backend and frontend development.
 I am proficient in:

 - **Programming Languages**: Java, C#, Swift, PHP, JavaScript, SQL, and basics in C++, Python, and Solidity.
-- **Web Technologies**: HTML, CSS, JavaScript, React.js, REST APIs.
+- **Web Technologies**: HTML, CSS, JavaScript, React.js, REST APIs (love Tailwind ❤️)
 - **Database Administration**: Oracle PL/SQL, MySQL, SQL Developer.
-- **DevOps & Containerization**: Docker, CI/CD integration.
-- **Cloud & IT Management**: Azure, Active Directory, Microsoft 365, Salesforce.
+- **Cloud & IT Management**: Google Cloud/GKE, AWS, Azure, Microsoft 365,Active Directory, Salesforce.
+- **DevOps & Containerization**: Docker, K8s, CI/CD integration.
+- **Database Administration**: Oracle PL/SQL, MySQL, SQL Developer.

 But my primary language (my 'bread and butter') is Java, and all the fun aspects of SOLID principles, clean coding, clean implementation of design patterns, encapsulation, polymorphism, inheritance and all that come with it.
 I love OOP.
 I love to model the world !
 ## 🔧 Key Skills